-You are required by Federal Law to provide original and unexpired documentation to your employers to show your identity and authorization to work in the U.S. You can find more information and list of form I9 acceptable documents in illustration format here to further assist you in determining what to bring into Student Employment.
+You are required by Federal Law to provide original and unexpired documentation to your employers to show your identity and authorization to work in the U.S. You can find more information and list of form I9 acceptable documents in illustration format here to further assist you in determining what to bring.

 The following is a list of acceptable I9 documents:

 Documents that Establish Both Identity and Employment Authorization

 The documents on List A show both identity and employment authorization.
 Student employees presenting one (1) acceptable List A document should not be asked to present any other documents from List B and C. Some List A documents are in fact a combination of two or more documents.
 In these cases, the documents presented together count as one List A document.

 - Permanent Resident Card or Alien Registration Receipt (Form I-551)

 - Foreign passport that contains a temporary I-551 stamp or temporary I-551 printed notation on a machine-readable immigrant visa